Students

 Getting involved in Undergraduate Research at USF may seem overwhelming at first.
 We've developed the IDS 2912 Undergraduate Research course to walk you step by step through the process.
 This course has been set up for you as a launching pad into your research journey here at USF!

 IDS 2912, is a course that unites students across majors who are interested in improving their understanding of what research is and finding out how to obtain a faculty mentor for their research pursuits.
-For Spring 2023, this course is offered in an hybrid format as a 3 credit course.
+This 3-credit course is offered in a hybrid format.

 TRANSCRIPT CREDIT